REQUIRED TO LEVEL UP

 Two key areas of marketing are the audiences we engage and the channels we engage them through.
 How do you prioritize?
 Refer to your annual business and marketing goals to guide you and collaborate with your leaders to align marketing efforts with their annual focus.

-For example, if your sales leaders decided to focus on developing and nurturing one customer segment over the rest, make sure that’s the audience most of your marketing campaigns target.
-With that comes the channels which this audience frequents.
+For example, if your sales leaders decide to focus on developing and nurturing one customer segment over the rest, make sure that’s the audience most of your marketing campaigns target.
+In other words, take stock of all of the channels you use, and only plan for the ones targeting that one customer segment.
+Look at only the channels which this audience frequents.
 A great way to manage your resource load and work load, is to zero on in on the channels that give you the best conversions.

 Review & Line-up your resources

-Now that you have a complete annual marketing plan comprising of your market analysis, goals, budget and action plan, you’re ready do a final sweep to make sure everything is aligned.
+Because you now have a complete annual marketing plan comprising of your market analysis, goals, budget and action plan, you’re ready do a final sweep to make sure everything is aligned.

-You want to have those key questions answered sooner rather than later because when they’re addressed last minute, there’s a reputational risk and one that may turn off employees and customers.
+You want to have those key questions answered sooner rather than later.
+When they’re addressed last minute, there’s a reputational risk that may turn off employees and customers.

 COMMON RISKS OF NOT ACHIEVING LEVEL 2